-Beatmaker for iPhone review
+Beatmaker full review

 Those accustomed to thinking of iPhone and iPod touch applications as stripped-down mini-versions of desktop applications need only spend a half hour with BeatMaker, Intua’s mobile music-creation application, to change their minds.
 With its multiple screens—including screens that offer 16 drum pads for triggering samples, song sequencer, effects (FX), waveform trimming, and an editing screen for adjusting velocity and groove—BeatMaker is anything but a bare-bones mobile application.
 BeatMaker is deep—though clearly still a work in progress.

 BeatMaker looks nothing like your typical iPhone application.
 You’re not going to find interface elements that resemble anything within Apple’s default apps—even the keyboard is a custom job.
 Instead, you have a series of screens accessible from buttons on the program's Home page as well as from the Navigation bar that pops down from the top of the display when you tap the BeatMaker icon.
 Within that toolbar you find buttons for accessing the Pad, Sequencer, and FX views.
 Buttons on the Home page let you load kits (collections of samples mapped to the drum pads).
 At the bottom of the screen you tap yet another icon to produce the Transport bar, which contains Stop/Play, Record, Loop, and Metronome controls as well as readouts for BPM (beats per minute) and bars and beats.

 BeatMaker’s Pad view gives you controls for recording patterns, and changing volume and tempo of your recording